oddbit/flutter_facebook_app_events/README.md

 Flutter plugin for Facebook App Events, an app measurement solution that provides insight on app usage and user engagement in [Facebook Analytics](https://developers.facebook.com/apps/).

 ## Setting things up

 You must first create an app at Facebook for developers: https://developers.facebook.com/

 Get your app id (referred to as `[APP_ID]` below)

 ### Configure Android

 Read through the "[Getting Started with App Events for Android](https://developers.facebook.com/docs/app-events/getting-started-app-events-android)" tutuorial and in particular, follow [step 2](https://developers.facebook.com/docs/app-events/getting-started-app-events-android#2--add-your-facebook-app-id) by adding the following into `/app/res/values/strings.xml` (or into respective `debug` or `release` build flavor)

 ```xml
 <string name="facebook_app_id">[APP_ID]</string>
 ```

-After that, add that string resource reference to your main `AndroidManifest.xml` file
+After that, add that string resource reference to your main `AndroidManifest.xml` file, directly under the `<application>` tag.

 ```xml
 <meta-data